Advice on Training Current & New Cleaners

 Maid Training Academy is used by hundreds of maid companies and independent cleaners all over the world.
 As the oldest and largest training school in the world, these instructions are used and accepted by professional house cleaners all over the world.
 We have students in North America, Europe, Asia, and Africa.

-Provide a Bonus or Pay for CURRENT Employees to take the class
+Pay for CURRENT Employees to take the class

 Avoid group training because reading aloud takes twice as long as reading on your own.
-Reading comprehension is better than listening.

 Talk about Maid Training Academy all the time